 “Sound reducing drywall is as good as 8 layers of regular drywall”.

-Fact: This is a widely circulated myth, probably originated by a manufacturer of sound reducing drywall.
-It is meaningless to evaluate a noise reduction of a sheet of drywall, any type of drywall, because it is only used in assemblies.
+Fact: This is a widely circulated myth, probably originated by a manufacturer of sound-reducing drywall.
+It is meaningless to evaluate a noise reduction of a sheet of drywall, any drywall because it is only used in assemblies.

-As an example, enhancing sound attenuation of an existing wall consisting of 3.5” steel studs on 24” centers and insulation in cavities.
-If you replace a standard drywall on one side of this wall, with a sound reducing drywall, the STC value will increase from STC 38 to STC 52 .
+For example, you enhanced the sound attenuation of an existing wall consisting of 3.5” steel studs on 24” centers and insulation in cavities.
+If you replace a standard drywall on one side of this wall with a sound-reducing drywall, the STC value will increase from STC 38 to STC 52 .
 The same wall, but with two layers of standard drywall on each side, provides STC 54 .
-You get better result with adding a new sheets of drywall on each side, than replacing one sheet with sound reducing drywall.
+You get better results by adding new drywall sheets on each side than by replacing one sheet with sound-reducing drywall.
 Where is the myth of 8 sheets coming from?
 If you know, submit the feedback form at the end of this article.

 Fact: I am not sure what “echo dampening power” means, but I do not recommend blowing insulation into existing walls.
 Many so-called soundproofing contractors recommend it.
-As explained previously, the effect of insulation in wall cavities is only modest, if the wall is filled perfectly.
-Perfect fill cannot be guaranteed with blowing insulation into cavities.
+As explained previously, the effect of insulation in wall cavities is only modest if the wall is filled perfectly.
+Perfect fill cannot be guaranteed by blowing insulation into cavities.

-In conclusion, you cannot rely on soundproofing advice from a respected celebrity contractor.
-You should not rely on advice of a so-called soundproofing contractor either.
-A badly implemented soundproofing project is awfully expensive.
-The soundproofing contractor does not pay for it, he makes his profit.
-The customer must live with noise after paying for soundproofing, or rework the soundproofing job, doubling the cost of the project.
-I have many clients with this unfortunate experience, an example is described in this article.
+In conclusion, you must rely on something other than soundproofing advice from a respected celebrity contractor.
+It would be best if you did not rely on the advice of a so-called soundproofing contractor either.
+A poorly implemented soundproofing project is costly.
+The soundproofing contractor does not pay for it; he makes his profit.
+The customer must live with noise after paying for soundproofing or reworking the soundproofing job, doubling the project's cost.
+I have many clients with this unfortunate experience; an example is described in this article.

-Good soundproofing advice by a professional building acoustics engineer is not expensive, it should be a part of each well-done soundproofing project.
-You will find more information about what a soundproofing cosultant does in this article.
-To reqeust a quote from the author, submit the button below.
+Good soundproofing advice by a professional building acoustics engineer is not expensive; it should be a part of each well-done soundproofing project.
+You will find more information about what a soundproofing consultant does in this article.
+To request a quote from the author, submit the button below.

 I always appreciate a reader's comments.
 If you have a comment, suggestion or a critique, please submit the form below.
 Your email address and message are completely private, accessible only by me.